searinminecraft/lina/README.md

 * A game that makes you guess what addon it is based on the image it gives you
 * Get player rankings (Only top 10 players for now)
 * "PokeMap" system: A Pokemon-like mechanic where you "catch" and collect addons
-* Query when the user was last online or detected (Inspired by NobWow's stk-seen command) (partially implemented, it does not update information yet.)
+* Query when the user was last online or detected (Inspired by NobWow's stk-seen command) (fully Implemented on rewrite)
 * Get a player's friends list (Only using User IDs for now)

 ## How to set up